 In environmental terms, it is noted that the site is not in a sustainable location and not well served by public transport.
 However, the site is already operating as an established hotel which is heavily reliant on the private car for guest travel.
 The scheme would secure the implementation of a Travel Plan, which includes a commitment to reducing unsustainable travel to and from the site.
-This is a clear benefit of the scheme.
+This is a clear benefit of the scheme and would be secured through the concurrent planning application.

 The proposal would also result in the need for some mitigation of harm to protected species (bats) which weighs against the proposal.
 However, the proposal would also deliver the restoration of the estate and parkland and would secure a Landscape and Environmental Management Plan, which would deliver clear benefits to the local environment, including restoration of the grassland habitat, improvements to the river channel, removal of invasive species, and the creation of new habitat on site.
-Therefore, whilst recognising the need for mitigation for bats the proposal will result in an environmental benefit which attracts significant weight in the planning balance assessment.
+Therefore, whilst recognising the need for mitigation for bats.

+Overall the proposal will result in an environmental benefit which attracts significant weight in the planning balance assessment.
+Again, this benefit would be secured by the associated planning application.